dlang-tour/english/gems/compile-time-function-evaluation-ctfe.md

 *string mixins* and CTFE to generate a highly optimized regular expression automaton that is generated during compilation.
-The same code base is re-used for the run-time version `regex` that allows to compile regular expressions only available at run-time.
+The same code base is re-used for the run-time version `regex` that allows regular expressions only available at run-time to be compiled.

     auto ctr = ctRegex!(`^.*/([^/]+)/?$`);
     auto tr = regex(`^.*/([^/]+)/?$`);